railwayapp/docs/src/pages/deploy/monorepo.md

     └── ...
 ```

-To deploy this type of monorepo on Railway, define a specific subdirectory for
+To deploy this type of monorepo on Railway, define a root directory for the
-the application when setting up a Deployment Trigger for each project that
+application when setting up a Deployment Trigger for each project that
 references the monorepo codebase.
-Setting this means that Railway will only look
+Setting this means that Railway will only pull
-at the files in that directory when creating new deployments.
+down files from that directory when creating new deployments.

 <NextImage
 src="https://res.cloudinary.com/railway/image/upload/v1637798659/docs/root-directory_achzga.png"